NoCoreNode/batchdelcache/README.md

 require('./mod')
 delete require.cache[require.resolve('./mod')]
 //b.js
-const delcache = require('delcahce')
+const batchdelcache = require('delcahce')
-delcache('./mod', true) // delcache can not eliminate the reference of mod in children of a.js
+batchdelcache('./mod', true) // delcache can not eliminate the reference of mod in children of a.js
 ```